yugokato/pytest-data-loader/README.md

 @parametrize("data", "data1.json")
 def test_something1(data):
     """
-    This test will be dynamically parametrized with each key–value pair in a JSON object or each item in a JSON array, depending on the data stored in data1.json.
+    Dynamically parametrizes the test with each key–value pair in a JSON object or each item in a JSON array, depending on the data stored in data/data1.json.
-    The parametrized data is accessible through the specified fixture argument, `data` in this example.
+    Each item is accessible through the specified fixture name "data".
     """
     ...

 @parametrize(("file_path", "data"), "data2.txt")
 def test_something2(file_path, data):
     """
-    This test will be dynamically parametrized with each text line from data2.txt.
+    Dynamically parametrizes the test with each text line from data/data2.txt.
-    The file path and each parametrized text line are accessible through the specified fixture arguments, `file_path` and `data` in this example.
+    The file path and each text line are accessible through the specified fixture names "file_path" and "data".
     """
     ...
 ```
 > [!TIP]
+> - You can apply your own logic by specifying the `parametrizer_func` loader option
+> - You can apply your own logic by specifying the `parametrizer_func` loader option
 > - By default, the plugin will apply the following logic for splitting file content:
->   - Text file: Each line in a file
+>   - Text file: Each line in the file
 >   - JSON file:
 >     - object: Each key–value pair in the object
 >     - array: Each item in the array
->     - other types (string, number, boolean, null): The whole content as a single chunk
+>     - other types (string, number, boolean, null): The whole content as a single data
 >   - Binary file: Unsupported.
 Requires specifying a custom split logic as the `parametrizer_func` loader option
-> - You can apply your own logic by specifying the `parametrizer_func` loader option

 ### 3. Parametrize files in a directory (`@parametrize_dir`)